akn714/Backend-Nodejs/README.md

 * Model : stores and manages data
 * View : GUI related
 * Controller (Brain of Application) : connects Model and View
+* Breaked the code in MVC Architecture in `app` folder